 Thankfully technology is on our side and it’s now easy and relatively inexpensive to bring materials testing in-house; this is how you avoid this happening to you.

-The range of handheld and mobile analysers by Hitachi High-Tech are easy to use, give you results immediately and are genuinely portable.
+The range of handheld and mobile analyzers by Hitachi High-Tech are easy to use, give you results immediately and are genuinely portable.

-You have a choice of analysing technologies, depending on what you need.
-The Vulcan handheld LIBS analyser can verify alloys in one second and the X-MET8000 range of XRF analysers can detect almost any material and is completely non-destructive.
+You have a choice of analyzing technologies, depending on what you need.
+The Vulcan handheld LIBS analyzer can verify alloys in one second and the X-MET8000 range of XRF analyzers can detect almost any material and is completely non-destructive.
 The Mobile OES PMI-Master series allows you to reliably detect trace elements like carbon, boron or sulfur in steel or nitrogen in duplex steel.

 We’re always here to help you.
-Find out more about Hitachi’s range of analysers designed for 100% PMI or contact us for a quote today.
+Find out more about Hitachi’s range of analyzers designed for 100% PMI or contact us for a quote today.